Fantasia (1940 film): Audio

 Disney considered releasing the film's soundtrack around the time of the film's roadshow release, but this idea was not realized.
 The soundtrack was first released as a mono three LP set in sixteen countries by Disneyland and Buena Vista Records in 1957, containing the musical pieces without the narration.
 A stereo edition LP was issued by Buena Vista Records in 1961.
-Disney was required to obtain permission from Stokowski, who initially rejected its sale unless the Philadelphia Orchestra Association received a share of the royalties.
+Disney was required to obtain permission from Stokowski, who said he would not allow its sale unless the Philadelphia Orchestra Association received a share of the royalties.

 The Kostal recording was released on two CDs, two LPs and two audio cassettes by Buena Vista Records, in 1982.

 In September 1990, the remastered Stokowski soundtrack was released on CD and audio cassette by Buena Vista Records., and was later re-released in 2006.
 In the United States, it debuted the Billboard 200 chart at number 190, its peak position, for the week of November 17, 1990.
 Two months after its release, the album was certified gold by the Recording Industry Association of America (RIAA) for 500,000 copies sold in the United States.
 In January 1993, it was certified platinum for sales in excess of one million copies.

 For the film's 75th anniversary in 2015, the Stokowski and Kostal recordings were released by Walt Disney Records on a four-disc album as the fifth volume of The Legacy Collection.
 The set includes Stokowski's recording of the deleted Clair de Lune segment, and a recording of The Sorcerer's Apprentice and Peter and the Wolf (from Make Mine Music) with added narration by Sterling Holloway; he himself narrated the latter originally.